 When people are more seriously sick, e.g. need surgery, etc. it is not uncommon to see people having sick leave for a year or so.
 This sick leave will be fully paid at the beginning by the employers.
 And after a few months, the insurance will take care and the people will still get a certain percentage paid.

-In US it is not common to have longer sick leave.
-It is not even common to have a continuous vacation for two weeks. (where in Germany a normal vacation is on average two to three weeks, and some people even take a month off!)
+In the US it is not common to have longer sick leave.
+It is not even common to have a continuous vacation for two weeks.
+In Germany, a normal vacation is on average two to three weeks, and some people even take a month off!

-The permanent residence is similar to a green card in USA.
+The permanent residence is similar to a green card in the US.
 You can enjoy many rights like the German do, but you cannot vote and you will not have a German passport (unless you apply for it).

 Comparing to other countries, the visa process in Germany is relatively easy.
-For example, in USA, you would need to go through a lottery process in order to determine if you can extend your visa.
+For example, in the US, you would need to go through a lottery process to determine if you can extend your visa.
 So, it is easier for foreigners to stay and work in Germany, if they are highly educated and skilled.